 What if I have questions about the study or my rights as a research participant?

 If you have any questions about this study or would like to report research related harm, you should contact Joanne Buzaglo, PhD at 1 (267) 295-3001 or email her at email@example.com.
 If you have questions about your rights, would like to offer input or have any complaints that you feel you cannot take to Dr. Buzaglo, you may call an impartial reviewer, Ethical & Independent Review Services (E&I) IRB at 1-(800) 472-3241, or email at firstname.lastname@example.org.
 E&I is a group of people that looks out for the rights and welfare of research participants.

 This makes sense to me, so what do I do now?

 If you agree to participate in this study, you will need to provide consent.
 Please do not provide your consent unless you have had a chance to ask questions and have received acceptable answers to all of your questions.
-A copy of this consent form will be sent to you by mail or email.
+A copy of this consent form will be available to you.